 This medication may be used to relieve occasional constipation.
 However, when treating constipation, you should use milder products (such as stool softeners, bulk-forming laxatives) whenever possible.
 Talk to your doctor or pharmacist about other treatment options.
 Your doctor may also prescribe this product (usually along with other products) to clean stool from the intestines before surgery or certain bowel procedures (such as colonoscopy, radiography).
 Use it only as directed by your doctor.Sodium phosphate is a saline laxative that is thought to work by increasing fluid in the small intestine.
 It usually causes a bowel movement after 1 to 5 minutes.Do not use this medication in children younger than 2 years of age.

 This product is for rectal use only.
 Follow all directions on the product package.
 If you have any questions, ask your doctor or pharmacist.
-Since your bowel movements can be very large/watery, drink plenty of clear liquids so that you do not lose too much body water (become dehydrated).
+Since your bowel movements can be very large/watery, drink plenty of clear liquids so that you do not become dehydrated.

 Wash your hands before and after using this product.
 Remove the protective shield from the enema.
 Lie on your left side with knee bent.
 Or if you find it more comfortable, you may kneel, then lower your head and chest forward until the left side of your face is resting on a flat surface with your left arm folded comfortably.
 With steady pressure, gently insert enema tip into the rectum with a slight side-to-side movement, pointing the tip toward the navel.
 Do not force the enema tip into the rectum because you could hurt yourself.
 Squeeze the bottle until the recommended amount of the drug is inside the rectum.
 You do not need to empty the bottle completely because it has more liquid than needed.
 Remove the bottle tip from the rectum.
 Stay in position for 1 to 5 minutes until you feel a strong urge to have a bowel movement.

-If your doctor has directed you to use this product before surgery or a bowel procedure, he or she should tell you how long before the surgery/procedure you should use this product.
+If your doctor has directed you to use this product before surgery or a bowel procedure, your doctor should tell you how long before the surgery/procedure you should use this product.
 Follow your doctor's directions closely.
 After using the medication, drink plenty of clear liquids as directed by your doctor.
 Doing so will help prevent serious side effects (such as kidney problems, dehydration).
 Talk with your doctor about types of liquids you can drink before your procedure.